 Telenor's solid organic EBITDA growth of 3% in 2018 was mainly driven by operating spending savings.
-In Q1 2017, Telenor announced an ambitious cost-saving programme, which aims at reducing operating expenses by 1%-3% annually between 2018 and 2020.
+In Q1 2017, Telenor announced an ambitious cost-saving programme that aimed to reduce operating expenses by 1%-3% annually between 2018 and 2020.
 Improved cost efficiency will stem from (1) workforce reductions, as the company shifts its customer service to digital channels; (2) lower marketing and sales spending; (3) a decrease in regulatory costs in Thailand because of the shift from a concession regime to a licence regime; and (4) lower operating spending stemming from IT system simplification, among others.

-Telenor has so far demonstrated its ability to deliver on its strategy, having met in 2017 its NOK1 billion opex savings target in the first nine months of 2017.
-In total, opex savings in 2017 amounted to NOK1.6 billion.
-The company also met its full-year 2018 target of 1%-3% opex reduction and accounted for NOK1.2 billion savings in 2018.
+Telenor has so far demonstrated its ability to deliver on its strategy, having met in 2017 its NOK1 billion operating expenditure savings target in the first nine months of 2017.
+In total, operating expenditure savings in 2017 amounted to NOK1.6 billion.
+The company also met its full-year 2018 target of 1%-3% reduction in operating expenditure and accounted for NOK1.2 billion in savings in 2018.

-Management expects this momentum to continue into 2019, and for the full year it has guided for organic EBITDA growth (excluding Thailand) of 1%-3%.
+Management expects this momentum to continue into 2019 and has guided for organic EBITDA growth (excluding Thailand) of 1%-3% for the full year.
 While there is uncertainty regarding the sustainability of operating spending reductions in the medium term, Telenor remains confident that lower sales and marketing spending (accounting for 22% of the operating spending reduction) will not compromise the company's market position in countries with intense competition.